-With the used viscose we have found a material for our harem pants that is not only super comfortable, soft and light, but also has other - ecological - advantages.
+With the choice of viscose we have found a material for our harem pants that is not only super comfortable, soft and light, but also has other - ecological - advantages.
 Viscose is a semi-synthetic fibre made of cellulose, which is extracted from wood and thus consists of renewable resources.
 Furthermore, no petroleum is used in the production of viscose and no pesticides are used.
 In addition, the water and energy requirements and the land use are lower than for other materials such as conventional cotton.

-The high water consumption of conventional cotton is also problematic.
-The good thing about organic cotton is that it requires 88% less water than conventional cotton, as it relies mainly on rainwater
+The cultivation of organic cotton requires less than half of the energy that the conventional variant requires.
+Moreover, the high water consumption of conventional cotton is problematic.
+Organic cotton requires 88% less water than conventional cotton, as it relies mainly on rainwater.

 By the way, the organic cotton we use is GOTS-certified.
 The "Global Organic Textile Standard" seal defines standards for the processing of textiles made from organically produced natural fibres.
 In addition to criteria for environmental requirements along the entire production chain, it also defines minimum social criteria and is therefore a very important textile seal.

 Elastane is an elastic synthetic fibre, which consists mainly of polyurethane.
 It is a popular mixed fibre, so it is not usually used in its pure form, but is added to other fibres in a small proportion.
 This makes the textiles elastic and dimensionally stable.
 We use elastane in a few of our tops to ensure stretchability and a perfect fit.